Zinnia Health’s Guide to Liquid Heroin and Its Effects and Dangers

 - Stealing from loved ones to pay for drug use

 When you use any type of heroin, you risk your body getting used to the drug.
 When this happens and you suddenly quit using it, your body will go into shock and, as a result, produce withdrawal symptoms.

 According to the National Library of Medicine, the most common symptoms of heroin withdrawal include the following:

 - Muscular pain

 - Cold flashes

 These symptoms typically peak between 24–48 hours after the last time you used heroin.
 The symptoms will likely subside after one week to 10 days but can continue for several months in long-term heroin users.

-If you’re looking for addiction treatment for an addiction to liquid heroin, prescription drugs, or any other substances, Zinnia Healing can help.
+If you’re looking for addiction treatment for an addiction to liquid heroin, prescription drugs, or any other substances, Zinnia Health can help.
 Contact us today to learn more about our specialized treatment plans.